yuluis/FCND-Estimation-CPP/README.md

 ***Success criteria:*** *Your objective is to complete the entire simulation cycle with estimated position error of < 1m.*

-## Tips and Tricks ##

- - When it comes to transposing matrices, `.transposeInPlace()` is the function you want to use to transpose a matrix

- - The [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) document contains a helpful mathematical breakdown of the core elements on your estimator

-## Submission ##

-For this project, you will need to submit:

- - a completed estimator that meets the performance criteria for each of the steps by submitting:
-   - `QuadEstimatorEKF.cpp`
-   - `config/QuadEstimatorEKF.txt`

  - a re-tuned controller that, in conjunction with your tuned estimator, is capable of meeting the criteria laid out in Step 6 by submitting:
    - `QuadController.cpp`